ludocode/onramp/core/libc/README.md

+## File I/O

+The first stage libc implements only the basic C `FILE*` APIs: `fopen()`, `fread()`, `puts()` and so on.
+These support primitive buffering, but otherwise call file system calls directly.
+The implementation is entirely in [`0-oo/src/stdio.oo`](0-oo/src/stdio.oo).

+Starting from [libc/2](2-opc), the libc implements POSIX-style file I/O: `open()`, `read()` and so on.
+The implementation is pretty complicated compared to a typical libc because much of what we have to build would normally be provided by the kernel.
+We have to manage our own file descriptor table for example.

+It's important to distinguish between a *file descriptor* and a *file description*.
+A file descriptor is represented by an `int` and refers to a file description.
+Multiple file descriptors can reference the same file description, in which case they share most state (such as the seek position in the underlying file.)

+See the [POSIX spec](https://pubs.opengroup.org/onlinepubs/9799919799/) for definitions.

+These are the types used in the Onramp libc:

+- `fdn_t` -- An open file description.
+This includes the VM handle (if any), the file's type, the path to the file, the file description flags (but not file descriptor flags), and cached data (such as a directory entry.)

+- `fdr_t` -- A file descriptor.
+This contains a retained reference to an open file description along with file descriptor flags (close-on-exec.)
+This is represented by an `int` which is a key to the `fdr_t*` in the file descriptor table.

+Most of the above is implemented in [`2-opc/src/posixio.c`](2-opc/src/posixio.c).
+Additional code for directories is in [`3-full/src/dirent.c`](3-full/src/dirent.c).

+The C `FILE*` API (`fopen()`, `fread()`, `printf()` and so on) is built on top of the POSIX APIs.
+A `FILE` contains a file descriptor and a read/write buffer.

+The POSIX `DIR*` directory APIs (`opendir()`, `readdir()` and so on) are also built on top of the low-level POSIX code.
+A `__dirent()` function is used to read a directory entry from a file descriptor.

 ## Exiting a program

 There are many ways to exit a program in C. This describes their implementation in Onramp.